bkromhout/realm-recyclerview-lite/README.md

 }
 ```

-And then in the sample app's [`MainActivity` class][MainActivity Class], I pass the adapter to the `RealmRecyclerView` both as the adapter (of course) and as the bubble text provider at the end of    `onCreate`, like this:
+And then in the [`MainActivity` class][MainActivity Class], we pass the adapter to the `RealmRecyclerView` both as the adapter (of course) and as the bubble text provider at the end of    `onCreate`, like this:
 ```java
 recyclerView.setAdapter(adapter);
 recyclerView.setBubbleTextProvider((ItemAdapter) adapter);